This PDF is the current document as it appeared on Public Inspection on 01/31/2013 at 08:45 am.

 7. Funding request and breakdown—A complete list of activities to be funded by the request, including organizations and key staff involved, estimated costs, an identification of all funding sources that will supplement the requested funds and will be necessary to fully fund the request, and a timeline for completion of the activities to be supported.
 The maximum amount of funding requested from the MCOM program should not exceed $7 million nor should it exceed 80 percent of the total cost of the activities proposed to be funded by the MCOM program.

-8. Party or parties to the contract—A description of the entity that will be entering into the agreement or contract with FHWA, and a description of how that entity will process or manage the program funds.
+8. Party or parties to the award—A description of the entity that will be entering into the agreement with FHWA, and a description of how that entity will process or manage the program funds.

 9. Proposals should not exceed 25 pages in length.
 Additional information supporting the application, such as maps, technical information, and letters of endorsement may be submitted as addenda to the application and will not count against the application page limit.

-To ensure that all proposals receive fair and equal consideration for the limited available funds, the Department requires formal grant applications to be submitted to http://www.grants.gov by close of business December 20, 2011.
+To ensure that all proposals receive fair and equal consideration for the limited available funds, the Department requires formal grant applications to be submitted to http://www.grants.gov by close of business [insert date 60 days after date of publication].

 All proposals will be evaluated based on: